 The air near the polar region is very cold.
 The cold air is heavy and dense.
-As a result, it piles up there and creates high pressure belt called POLAR HIGH PRESSURE BELT.
+As a result, it piles up there and creates a high-pressure belt called POLAR HIGH-PRESSURE BELT.

 The rising air near the equator rises up and gets cooled down.
-It spread out towards the poles and start sinking near 30 degree North and 30 degree South.
-Thus, high pressure belt gets created here and is called SUB-TROPICAL HIGH PRESSURE BELT or THE HORSE LATITUDE.
+It spread out towards the poles and start sinking near 30 degrees North and 30 degrees South.
+Thus, the high-pressure belt gets created here and is called SUB-TROPICAL HIGH-PRESSURE BELT or THE HORSE LATITUDE.

-– As, there are two High Pressure belts- Polar and Sub-tropical.
-The air starts from high pressure belt to low pressure belt and meets at 60 N and 60 S in both hemisphere.
+As there are two High-Pressure belts- Polar and Sub-tropical.
+The air starts from high-pressure belt to low-pressure belt and meets at 60 N and 60 S in both hemispheres.